Knowing how to write a video brief is key when you’re producing any sort of video.

 - Testimonial video

-From the outset, you want to be organised and confident that both you and the agency understand what is expected from your video project.
 There will be expectations on both sides as you want a video which is high quality and professional, but equally your video agency need to know budgets, timescales, and goals.

-What is a Video Brief Used for?
+What Is a Video Brief?

 Typically, it’s a Company Director, Marketing Director, Marketing Manager, or Marketing Executive that is tasked with writing the video brief.